AIandI0x1/0x1/SETUP.md

 ## What 0x1 operates on

 - Linux first.
 Fedora is the reference environment.
+Can work on Mac and Windows too but might need changes in    the future
 - Python 3, standard library only.
 No dependencies at the root.
 - Plain files as state.
 Nothing hidden.
 Nothing you cannot read.
+Most of it will be json

 ## Where this is going

 1. **Governance pipeline.**
-   A brain must be able to govern itself before anything else grows.
+   A brain must be able to govern itself before anything else grows. which already proved itself as the agent started rushing this repo now i am manually doing the work as we    dont have any gov yet
-2. **Then the anatomy.** Named regions, populated in steps.
+3. **Then the anatomy.** Named regions, populated in steps.
-3. **Then whatever we discover together.**
+4. **Then whatever we discover together.**

 Nothing rushed.
 Each step lands only when it is true.